How To Bench Press: A Guide For The Average Bloke

 When you’re lying on the bench, where is the barbell?
 If it’s not directly above your eyes, you need to adjust your position as handling weights below or above your eye level could lead to injury.

 Similarly, how high is the bar above you when it’s racked?
-However, long your arms are, the bar shouldn’t be any higher than your wrists when your arms are locked out above you.
+No matter how long your arms are, the bar shouldn’t be any higher than your wrists when your arms are locked out above you.
 Any higher and you’ll be straining unnecessarily to grab the bar (and breaking tip 5!); any lower and you won’t be exercising your muscles through their full range of motion.

 2. Unrack And Rerack Properly